MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     Quarter 1 for Period 1.

     > [!NOTE]
     > Skip the Series Closed columns for now.
-You’ll use those columns later, as part of your period-end procedures, to prevent further posting to a series after a period has been closed.
+You'll use those columns later, as part of your period-end procedures, to prevent further posting to a series after a period has been closed.

-1. Choose OK to save the fiscal period information you’ve entered and close the window.
+1. Choose OK to save the fiscal period information you've entered and close the window.

 #### Changing fiscal periods